TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ## What This Solves

 A device going quiet is never announced.
-A Zigbee sensor drops off the mesh, an integration that stops serving a depreciated entity, a device hangs and freezes at its last value while still showing a healthy state.
+A Zigbee sensor drops off the mesh, an integration that stops serving a deprecated entity, a device hangs and freezes at its last value while still showing a healthy state.
 None of these throws an error, and a plain value check sails right past the frozen one, because the value still looks fine.

 Home Assistant has no built-in answer for this, and the common approaches each miss a case: a simple `unavailable` check never catches the device that is actually "frozen" but still "present," and a value-change check wrongly flags a steady-but-healthy sensor that simply has not changed.
 What people keep asking for is one question that catches all of it: has this entity actually reported lately, and is it still alive?